marek2901/fibonacci-tail-call-and-trampolines/README.md

 # Fibonacci implementation

-This project is an attempt to optimize regular recursion call with stack usage with trampolines (TRAMPOLINING is a functional programming concnept allowing to transform stack based recursion to iteration)
+This project is an attempt to optimize regular stack based recursion with trampolines

+> TRAMPOLINING is a functional programming concnept allowing to transform stack based recursion to iteration

-> Take a look at main.rb for implementation details
+Take a look at `ruby/main.rb` or `python/main.py` for implementation details

 ## Getting Started

-`git clone` cd into project and `bundle install`
+`git clone` cd into project

-## Running the tests
+## Running

-run `ruby main.rb` in project directory
+run `./ruby/main.rb [num]`
+run `./python/main.py [num]`

 ## Contributing